Deviations from $\mu$-$\tau$ symmetry using $\Delta$(27) group on neutrino masses and mixings: Introduction

 \section{Introduction}

-Since the observation of non-zero tiny neutrino masses as well as non-zero $\theta_{13}$ neutrino mixing angle in several neutrino oscillation experiments \cite{fukuda_1999,ahmad_2002,hampel1999gallex}, many neutrino mass models based on different discrete symmetries such as $S_{3}$, $S_{4}$, $ A_{4}$, $A_{5}$ etc. \cite{ma2006neutrino,altarelli,ding2013generalised,harrison,Feruglio_2011}, have been developed.
-In most of the cases, the Standard Model(SM) has been extended upto desired symmetries by adding suitable field contents with respective charges under the desired symmetries.
-The extension of SM particle content is obvious as neutrino mass is predicted to be zero in SM.
-The current neutrino oscillation experimental data provided by NuFIT \cite{Esteban_2020}, is given in Table \ref{t1}. \\
+Since the observation of non-zero tiny neutrino masses as well as non-zero $\theta_{13}$ neutrino mixing angle in several neutrino oscillation experiments \cite{ref1,ref2,ref3}, many neutrino mass models based on different discrete symmetries such as $S_{3}$, $S_{4}$, $ A_{4}$, $A_{5}$ etc.\cite{ref4,ref5,ref6,ref7,ref8}, have been developed.
+In most of the cases, the Standard Model(SM) has been extended upto desired symmetries by adding suitable field contents with respective charges.
+The current neutrino oscillation experimental data provided by NuFIT \cite{ref9}, is given in Table \ref{t1}. \\